 When user terminates or downgrades plan, the following command must be executed by the billing system:

-cloudlinux-awp-admin set-suite --suite=accelerate_wp_premium --default --source=BILLING_OVERRIDE --users=<username>
+cloudlinux-awp-admin set-suite --suites=accelerate_wp_premium --default --source=BILLING_OVERRIDE --users=<username>

 The upgrade window can be customized with link to the plan upgrade page, which can be set using CLI command: